-- heart problems, heart defects, high blood pressure - mental problems including psychosis, mania, bipolar illness, or depression - circulation problems in fingers and toes - phenylketonuria (PKU).
+- heart problems, heart disease, heart defects, or high blood pressure - mental problems including psychosis, mania, bipolar illness, or depression - circulation problems in fingers and toes - have eye problems, including increased pressure in your eye, glaucoma, or problems with your close-up vision (farsightedness) - have or had repeated movements or sounds (tics) or Tourette's syndrome, or have a family history of tics or Tourette's syndrome - phenylketonuria (PKU).
 QuilliChew ER extended-release chewable tablets contain phenylalanine as part of the artificial sweetener, aspartame.
-The artificial sweetener may be harmful to people with PKU or who are allergic to phenylalanine. - if you are pregnant or plan to become pregnant.
+The artificial sweetener may be harmful to people with PKU or who are allergic to phenylalanine.

+- if you are pregnant or plan to become pregnant.
 It is not known if QuilliChew ER will harm your unborn baby.
-Talk to your health care provider if you are pregnant or plan to become pregnant. - if you are breastfeeding or plan to breast feed.
+Talk to your health care provider if you are pregnant or plan to become pregnant. - There is a pregnancy registry for females who are exposed to ADHD medications during pregnancy.
+The purpose of the registry is to collect information about the health of females exposed to Quillichew ER and their baby.
+If you or your child becomes pregnant during treatment with Quillichew ER, talk to your healthcare provider about registering with the National Pregnancy Registry for Psychostimulants at 1-866-961-2388 or visit https://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/othermedications/. - if you are breastfeeding or plan to breast feed.
 QuilliChew ER passes into your breast milk.
-You and your doctor should decide if you will take QuilliChew ER or breastfeed.
+You and your healthcare provider should decide if you will take QuilliChew ER or breastfeed.

-Tell your health care provider about all of the medicines that you or your child take including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all of the medicines that you or your child take including prescription and nonprescription medicines, vitamins, and herbal supplements.
 QuilliChew ER and some medicines may interact with each other and cause serious side effects.
-Sometimes the doses of other medicines will need to be adjusted while taking QuilliChew FR anti-depression medicines including MAOIs
+Sometimes the doses of other medicines will need to be adjusted while taking QuilliChew ER.

-Your health care provider will decide whether QuilliChew ER can be taken with other medicines.
+Your healthcare provider will decide whether QuilliChew ER can be taken with other medicines.

-Especially tell the health care provider if you or your child takes:
+Especially tell your healthcare provider if you or your child takes: